 The Big Island is big, and it continues to grow.
 The free-flowing lava grows the island by 40 acres per year, and the island’s impressive size demands a rental car.
 You’ll notice the land change dramatically as you drive around, and over, the island.
 Hawaii contains 10 of the world’s 14 different climate zones.
 You’ll find ski-able snow on Mauna Kea during the winter, and you’ll endure scorching deserts near Kona during the summer.

-is the largest mountain in the world if you measure from the ocean floor.
+Mauna Kea is the largest mountain in the world if you measure from the ocean floor.
 The massive, occasionally snow-covered, mountain cuts the island in half.
 On its west, you’ll find Kona which is Hawaiian for “leeward,” or the side of the island less likely to see a storm.
 It’s hot, barren, dry volcanic rock fields balance the wet rainforest on the eastern side of the mountain.
 This is where you’ll find Hilo; the rainy metropolis of the east.

 The size of Hawaii and the array of climate zones create many different beach experiences, but the youth of the island limits the number of swim-able beaches.
 The ocean hasn’t yet had an opportunity to grind the volcanic rocks and coral into sandy beaches, but, if you’re willing to drive around this massive island a bit, you’ll find some of the best swims in the world.

 You can leave the less enthusiastic tourist crowds behind by descending to on the Big Island’s west coast for a good swim.
 The beach here is made up of white sand.
-That’s hard to find on Hawaii as the Big Island continues to grow.
+That’s hard to find in Hawaii as the Big Island continues to grow.
 Most of the beaches are still made up of young volcanic rock.

 You’ll have to descend a wall of that rock to get down to Kua Bay’s crystal clear waters and soft sand.
 The beach sits at the bottom of a rocky climb about 100 yards away from the parking lot.
 You can find the parking lot by clicking on your odometer just as you pass Kona Airport driving north on Highway 11.
 Turn left into the parking lot as the odometer hits 4.6 miles.
-It’s the second exit on the left right across from the West Hawaii Veteran’s Cemetery.
+It’s the second exit on the left-right across from the West Hawaii Veteran’s Cemetery.

 You’ll find showers and bathrooms at the parking lot, so keep that in mind as you descend the steep rocky incline to the beach.
 Once on the sand, you’ll be blown away by the crystal clear water and inviting waves.
-There is no lifeguard at Kua Bay, and the water can get a bit rough during the winter time, so always check the surf reports before heading down.
+There is no lifeguard at Kua Bay, and the water can get a bit rough during the wintertime, so always check the surf reports before heading down.

-is popular with locals, tourists and wildlife.
+is popular with locals, tourists, and wildlife.
 Turtles are often spotted in the water and lounging on the beach, and it’s not uncommon to see spinner dolphins jumping out of the water.
 Just make sure to get here earlier in the morning on a weekday to beat the crowds for the best swim possible.